Dqmino/EntitySerializer/README.md

 ```Java
 YourMainClass.getHolder().destroy(namespacedkey)
 ```
-Note that you should have a namespacedkey for each entity.
+Note that you should have a unique namespacedkey for each unique entity serialization.

 Or use
 ```Java